Current State of Crypto Adoption in the Netherlands

 - Companies providing custodial wallet services.

-Additionally, the AFM began processing MiCAR (Markets in Crypto-Assets Regulation) license applications through a digital portal launched in April 2024.
-One of the main functions of the AFM is to advise crypto service providers to apply for a MiCAR license rather than just registering with the DNB.
+Additionally, the AFM began processing MiCAR license applications through a digital portal in April 2024.
+One of the main functions of the AFM is to advise crypto service providers to apply for a MiCAR license immediately, as the old DNB registration system is no longer open to new applicants.

 Crypto Taxation in the Netherlands